CrowdHailer/Ace/README.md

     $ cd Ace
     $ mix deps.get
     $ mix test
+    $ mix dialyzer.plt
+    $ mix dialyzer

-Once you've made your additions and `mix test` passes, go ahead and open a PR!
+Once you've made your additions, `mix test` passes and `mix dialyzer` reports no warnings, go ahead and open a PR!

 ## Resources I used to get this far